abdrahmansoltan/Learning-Notes/Networking/Internet/Internet.md

 - `TCP` is a **connection**-oriented protocol (it's like saying "hi" and wait to see if the other side heard it)

-  - TCP do this by checking the packets in the receiver part and see if they're complete and all is there
+  - TCP do this by checking the packets in the receiver part and see if they're complete and all is there and in the right order
     ![TCP](./img/tcp.png)
   - It provides **reliability** and **error checking**